hdsu-bioquant/sincellTE_2022/index.md

 ## Is this course for me?

 In this two-day course, we want to give you an **introduction to working with R in simple data analysis tasks**; you will learn the basic principles of reading in a data table, doing some descriptive statistics, making nice plots.
-On the second day, we will focus on a simple single-cell analysis workflow, which will guide you through the first steps of this kind of analysi!
+On the second day, we will focus on a simple single-cell analysis workflow, which will guide you through the first steps of this kind of analysis!

 ### IMPORTANT NOTE!